Durlston Country Park: Accessibility

 Durlston won Gold in VisitEngland's Awards for Excellence 2020 in the Accessible and Inclusive Tourism category.
 The park has put a lot of investment into improving its footpaths, making them easier to walk along or for use with off-road wheelchairs or mobility scooters that are available to hire at the Visitor Centre.
 The accessible 'Everyone Needs a Shed' facility welcomes people of all ages and abilities to socialise, learn new skills, and volunteer in support of the park.

 Awards and designations

 The Park is Grade II listed in the National Register of Historic Parks and Gardens.
 Most of the Park is designated Site of Special Scientific Interest and since 1997, a Special Area of Conservation.
 The majority is also designated as a Site of Nature Conservation Importance.
 In 1997 the Dorset and East Devon Coast was awarded World Heritage Site status for its geological importance.
-Durlston forms part of an Area of Outstanding Natural Beauty and the Purbeck Heritage Coast (which holds a Council of Europe Diploma for its management).
+Durlston is in the Dorset National Landscape area and the Purbeck Heritage Coast (which holds a Council of Europe Diploma for its management).
 In June 2008, Durlston was awarded national nature reserve status by Natural England in recognition of the national importance of Durlston for wildlife.
 Durlston has also been awarded the Green Flag Award in recognition of the quality of its amenities for visitors.